CPS User Interfaces

 }

-would be added later. on: onUI.value + onUI.arguments[1];
+would be added later. on: onUI.value + onUI.arguments[1];.
+In this case

 property, a list.